GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 - [Mobile UNet for Semantic Segmentation](https://arxiv.org/abs/1704.04861).
 Combining the ideas of MobileNets Depthwise Separable Convolutions with UNet to build a high speed, low parameter Semantic Segmentation model.

 - [Pyramid Scene Parsing Network](https://arxiv.org/abs/1612.01105).
-In this paper, the capability of global context information by different-region based context aggregation is applied through a pyramid pooling module together with the proposed pyramid scene parsing network (PSPNet).
+In this paper, the capability of global context information by different-region based context aggregation is applied through a pyramid pooling module together with the proposed pyramid scene parsing network (PSPNet). **Note that the original PSPNet uses a ResNet with dilated convolutions, but the one is this respository has only a regular ResNet.**

 - [The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation](https://arxiv.org/abs/1611.09326).
 Uses a downsampling-upsampling style encoder-decoder network.
 Each stage i.e between the pooling layers uses dense blocks.
 In addition, it concatenated skip connections from the encoder to the decoder.
 In the code, this is the FC-DenseNet model.